 This lack of information is partially why a lot of the mothers today are so clueless about breast milk.
 More needs to be done to get all this information out there for all mothers to consume and hopefully put to good use.

-What vital nutrients are contained in breast milk.
+Vital nutrients are contained in breast milk.

-so what exactly goes into breast milk that makes it so nutritious?
+What exactly goes into breast milk that makes it so nutritious?

 Nutritionally, breast milk is a complete and perfect food, an ideal combination of proteins, fat, carbohydrates, and nutrients.
 Colostrum, the thick golden liquid that first comes out of a woman’s breasts after giving birth (or sometimes weeks before, as many freaked-out moms-to-be will tell you) is engineered to be low in fat but high in carbohydrates and protein, making it quickly and easily digestible to newborns in urgent need of its contents.
 (It also has a laxative effect that helps a baby pass its momentous first poop, a terrifying black tar-like substance called meconium.)

-Breast milk is very much alive
+Breast milk is very much alive.

 What it says about the mother

 You may be surprised to find out that breast milk actually depends on the mother and not all milk will be the same.
 This goes down to the flavor and texture.
 What do the experts say?

 Like a glass of red wine, breast milk has a straightforward color and appearance, but it possesses subtleties in flavor that reflect its terroir—the mother’s body.
 And it turns out that like any great dish of food, mother’s milk holds a variety of aromas, flavors, and textures.